akosblazsik/electron-three-microbit-vrobot/README.md

 - `main.js` - Starts the app and creates a browser window to render HTML.
 This is the app's **main process**.
 - `index.html` - A web page to render.
 This is the app's **renderer process**.

-You can learn more about each of these components within the [Quick Start Guide](http://electron.atom.io/docs/tutorial/quick-start).

 ## To Use